 “Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their

 their energy, while cares will drop off like autumn leaves”.....John Muir

 I was born and raised in north central West Virginia.
 After graduating from high school I enlisted in the Army.
-During my enlistment I spent two years in Germany, and one in Vietnam.
-While in the Army I "discovered" photography, and through a program for Vietnam veterans ("Project Transition"), I was able to intern as a photographer for the European Stars and Stripes, in the Augsburg bureau.
+I spent two years in Germany and one in Vietnam.
+While in the Army I "discovered" photography, and through a program for Vietnam veterans called Project Transition I was able to intern as a photographer for the European Stars and Stripes, in the Augsburg bureau.

-Camp Adner, I Corp, South Vietnam
+Camp Adiner, I Corp, South Vietnam

-This began my civilian federal career that took me to bio-medical photography positions at many agencies including the National Institutes of Health (NIH), the National Naval Medical Center (NNMC), the Armed Forces Institute of Pathology (AFIP), and finally, back to USAMRIID at Fort Detrick.
+This began my federal civilian career that took me to bio-medical photography positions at many agencies including the National Institutes of Health (NIH), the National Naval Medical Center (NNMC), the Armed Forces Institute of Pathology (AFIP), and finally, back to USAMRIID at Fort Detrick.
 Most of the time I was doing medical, scientific, and technical photography.
-Along the way I spent several years as a color, and black & white, dark room technician as well as a motion picture camera operator.
+Along the way I spent several years as a color and black & white, dark room technician as well as a motion picture camera operator.

 After 40 years of federal service I retired in 2008 as the Visual Information Manager for the U.S. Army Medical Research and Materiel Command (USAMRMC) and USAMRIID.

 I was blessed to have a career doing work that I enjoyed and found meaningful.
 Since my retirement from federal service I have embraced my passion for nature and wildlife photography.

 This blog was started to share my photos and enthusiasm for nature with others.
 I hope you enjoy your visit.
 Use the "comments" button beneath each post to ask questions, leave messages, etc. You can also e-mail me at email@example.com.
 I am looking forward to hearing from you.